IljaDR/Chatbuddy-for-the-elderly/web app/README.md

  </code>
  Runs the web app on http://localhost:3000/
  </p>

  Tested with Chrome, Edge and Firefox

 # Server Python
+Before running the server, you need to generate the LSTM CNN model (see NLP_LSTM_CNN directory), then copy contents of NLP_LSTM_CNN/models to web_app/python_server/nlp.
 To run the server on http://localhost:5000/ </br>
  <code>
  python server.py
  </code>
  </p>

  ## Dependencies Python
  Supported for Python 3.8 </br>
   <code>